-At the end of the trial, the judge awarded the plaintiff $8.2 million in damages, but more importantly he wrote a very detailed Memorandum and Order basically analyzing the entire case.
+At the end of the trial, the judge awarded the plaintiff $8.2 million in damages, but more importantly, he wrote a very detailed Memorandum and Order analyzing the entire case.

 Facts of the Case

-Defendant OB/GYN was an experienced doctor who handled the plaintiff’s prenatal care as well as the delivery.
-At the plaintiff’s initial prenatal visit defendant’s office staff gathered only very basic information about her prior pregnancies.
+Defendant OB/GYN was an experienced doctor who handled the plaintiff’s prenatal care and the delivery.
+At the plaintiff’s initial prenatal visit, defendant’s office staff gathered only very basic information about her prior pregnancies.
 All three of the plaintiff’s prior children were delivered vaginally without incident, although her second son was very large (11.1 lbs.) and delivery was difficult.
-The defendant and his staff did not obtain any additional details about anomalies in the plaintiff’s prior pregnancies or deliveries.
-Specifically, the defendant did not obtain any details about the pregnancy of the 11-pound son.
+The defendant and his staff did not get any additional details about anomalies in the plaintiff’s prior pregnancies or deliveries.
+Specifically, the defendant did not get any details about the pregnancy of the 11-pound son.

 Even without complete information, the defendant concluded that the plaintiff had a “proven pelvis” based on her prior vaginal deliveries.
 However, the defendant recognized that estimating fetal weight would be particularly important given the plaintiff’s previous macrosomic birth.
 To estimate fetal weight, the defendant used his own personal method that he called the “Sicurenza method” after his supervisor during his residency.
 The defendant’s “Sicurenza method” is not recognized or approved by the American College of Obstetricians & Gynecologists (or any other organization).
 Even the defendant’s own expert witnesses admitted that they had never heard of the technique.

 Using his own “Sicurenza method” the defendant repeatedly estimated the baby’s birth weight would be around 8 pounds.
-The defendant continued to adhere to this estimate despite the fact that fundal height measurements (a more conventional measure of fetal weight) suggested the baby might be overly large for its gestational age.
+The defendant continued to adhere to this estimate although fundal height measurements (a more conventional measure of fetal weight) suggested the baby might be overly large for its gestational age.

 The plaintiff went into labor 2 days after her due date and was admitted to the hospital for delivery.
 Labor and delivery were complicated by the fact that the plaintiff and her husband did not speak any English.
 The defendant and the nurses had to communicate everything through an iPad interpreter.

 After progressing to full dilation, the plaintiff pushed for over 90 minutes and was becoming physically exhausted.
 What happened after this point was significantly disputed with both sides offering conflicting testimony.
-The plaintiff testified that after the 90 minutes of pushing she told the defendant she was exhausted and asked for a C-section, but the defendant declined her request saying it was “too late” for surgery.
-By contrast, both the defendant and the delivery room nurse testified that a C-section was offered as well as vacuum extraction.
+The plaintiff testified that after the 90 minutes of pushing, she told the defendant she was exhausted and asked for a C-section, but the defendant declined her request saying it was “too late” for surgery.
+By contrast, both the defendant and the delivery room nurse testified that a C-section was offered and vacuum extraction.

 At this stage, the defendant used a vacuum extractor to facilitate delivery.
 As a result, the baby’s head was delivered through the birth canal, but the rest of his body remained stuck.
 The defendant realized that the baby’s shoulder was stuck behind the plaintiff’s pelvic bone, a dangerous obstetric complication known as shoulder dystocia.

-The defendant employed several well-known techniques in an effort to dislodge the shoulder.
-First, he attempted what is called the McRoberts Maneuver along with gentle lateral traction.
-This was not successful, so the defendant had a nurse apply suprapubic pressure with no success.
+The defendant used several well-known techniques to dislodge the shoulder.
+First, he attempted what we call the McRoberts Maneuver along with gentle lateral traction.
+This was unsuccessful, so the defendant had a nurse apply suprapubic pressure with no success.
 Next, the defendant attempted another delivery technique for shoulder dystocia known as the “corkscrew” or “Woods Maneuver.”
 This technique also failed to dislodge the shoulder primarily because the baby was so big that there was not enough room for the defendant to insert his hands into the vagina and move the shoulder.
 An episiotomy (cutting of the tissue between the vagina and rectum) may have created more space, but the defendant never attempted an episiotomy.

-Anytime shoulder dystocia lasts for more than 5 minutes the baby is at extreme risk of brain injury.
+Anytime shoulder dystocia lasts over 5 minutes, the baby is at extreme risk of brain injury.
 In total, the shoulder dystocia complication lasted 9 minutes.
 At trial, the defendant admitted that he was becoming increasingly nervous as the shoulder dystocia wore and was “possible” that he inadvertently exerted excessive traction on the baby’s head.

 Standard of Care Findings